isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2742.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-3677.57
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: sg.abssasia.com
-Contact Hotline: +6565056582
-Contact Email: cs.sg@abssasia.com
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Web URL: sg.abssasia.com <br>Contact Hotline: +6565056582 <br>Contact Email: cs.sg@abssasia.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.